 Endometriosis is a disorder involving the endometrium, the tissue that normally lines the uterus.
 The endometrium is the tissue that, throughout the menstrual cycle thickens, breaks down and bleeds.
-In endometriosis, endometrial tissue, distributed by unknown mechanisms to other locations in the body (e.g., fallopian tubes, ovaries, pelvic lining) continues to act according to its’ normal cycle.
-If located outside the uterus, blood from endometrial bleeding has no exit from the body.
+In endometriosis, endometrial tissue, distributed by unknown mechanisms to other locations in the Healthy Body (e.g., fallopian tubes, ovaries, pelvic lining) continues to act according to its’ normal cycle.
+If located outside the uterus, blood from endometrial bleeding has no exit from the Healthy Body.
 Trapped blood irritates surrounding tissue, and may lead to cysts, scars and adhesion of nearby organs.
 Endometriosis may impair fertility.
 Professional healthcare should be sought out if you note symptoms that cause you to suspect you may have endometriosis.

 A number of therapeutic options may be used in the treatment of endometriosis, including: